-- (1) [All] Any joint powers [agreements] agreement (JPA) shall be listed in a [supplementary] SI schedule in the audit report.
+- (1) Any joint powers agreement (JPA) shall be listed in a SI schedule in the audit report.
 The statewide CAFR schedule shall include JPAs that are significant to the state as a whole.
-The schedule shall include the following information for each JPA: participants; party responsible for operations; description; beginning and ending dates of the JPA; total estimated amount of project and portion applicable to the agency; amount the agency contributed in the current fiscal year; audit responsibility; fiscal agent if applicable; and name of government agency where revenues and expenditures are reported. - (2) For self-insurance obtained under [joint powers agreements] a JPA, see the GASB Codification Section J50.113.
+The schedule shall include the following information for each JPA: participants; party responsible for operations; description; beginning and ending dates of the JPA; total estimated amount of project and portion applicable to the agency; amount the agency contributed in the current fiscal year; audit responsibility; fiscal agent if applicable; and name of government agency where revenues and expenditures are reported. - (2) For self-insurance obtained under a JPA, see the GASB Codification Section J50.113.